hazelcast/hazelcast-reference-manual/src/Storage/HotRestartPersistence.md

 This chapter explains the Hazelcast's Hot Restart Persistence feature, introduced with Hazelcast 3.6, which provides fast cluster restarts by storing the states of the cluster members on the disk.
-This feature is currently provided for the following Hazelcast features and implementations:
+This feature is currently provided for the Hazelcast map data structure and the Hazelcast JCache implementation.

-- Map
-- JCache Implementation
-- High-Density (HD) Memory Store
-- Java Client, when using the near cache for client
-- Web Session Replications
-- Hibernate 2nd Level Caching
-- Continuous Query Cache

 ### Hot Restart Persistence Overview